 State and local revenue.
-As shown in Table 1 below, passage of Proposition AA is estimated to increase state excise tax revenue by \$27.5 million and state sales tax revenue by \$39.5 million annually.
-The total taxable value of retail marijuana at the wholesale level is estimated to be about \$183.5 million per year, with sales to consumers of retail marijuana totaling approximately \$394.6 million per year.
+As shown in Table 1 below, passage of Proposition AA is estimated to increase excise tax revenue by \$27.5 million and state sales tax revenue by \$39.5 million annually.
+The total taxable value of retail marijuana at the wholesale level is estimated to be about \$183.5 million per year, with sales to consumers of retail marijuana generating approximately \$394.6 million per year.
 Local governments where retail marijuana stores are operating will receive a proportionate share of \$6.0 million based on the percentage of sales in each jurisdiction.

 In FY 2011-12, Colorado's medical marijuana industry sold \$199.1 million worth of product to 109,000 patients.
-Under Amendment 64, retail marijuana sales will be made up of marijuana consumers who transition from the medical marijuana industry, marijuana consumers who currently use unregulated marijuana, and visitors to the state.
-The revenue estimates assume a wholesale price of \$93.75 per ounce for unprocessed retail marijuana, a retail price of \$187.50 per ounce, and 2 million ounces of marijuana being sold by retail marijuana stores.
+Under Amendment 64, retail marijuana sales will be made up of marijuana consumers who transition from the medical marijuana industry, marijuana smokers who currently use unregulated marijuana, and visitors to the state.
+The revenue estimates assume a wholesale price of \$93.75 per ounce for retail marijuana, a retail price of \$187.50 per ounce, and 2 million ounces of marijuana being sold by retail marijuana stores.

 Table 1.
 Estimated Annual State Revenue from Proposition AA (in millions)

 Wholesale Sales Subject to Excise Tax Retail Sales Subject to Sales Tax

 Total sales \$183.5 \$394.6

 Tax rate 15% 10%

 Total taxes \$27.5 \$39.5

-Excise taxes to Building Excellent Schools Today Program \$27.5
+Excise taxes to BEST Program \$27.5

 Sales taxes to state government (85%) \$33.5

 Sales taxes to local governments (15%) \$6.0

 State spending.
-The Colorado Department of Revenue will develop a computer system and hire staff to collect, monitor, and enforce both the 15 percent excise tax and the 10 percent sales tax on retail marijuana.
-The computer system is estimated to cost \$4.2 million in the first year of implementation and \$1.3 million annually thereafter.
+The Department of Revenue will develop a computer system and hire staff to collect, monitor, and enforce both the excise tax and the 10 percent sales tax on retail marijuana.
+This is estimated to cost \$4.2 million in the first year of implementation and \$1.3 million annually thereafter.
 The department is expected to add approximately 22 staff to implement the measure.
-The remaining funding will be used to fund the regulation of marijuana establishments, including enforcement of the laws for the testing, tracking, and labeling of retail marijuana measures to prevent the diversion of retail marijuana to individuals under 21 years old, and costs for health, education, and public safety.
+The remaining funding will be used to fund the regulation of marijuana businesses, including enforcement of the laws for testing and tracking marijuana.